umfieldrobotics/sonar_splat/README.md

 ```bash
 python examples/evaluate_imgs.py --root_folder <root_folder>
 ```
+The script will save a `.csv` file conveniently listing all metrics compared to baselines.

 In the event that you want to validate all methods use the same GT images, run: